 The 2001 Caravan and Chrysler Town & Country had been in development since 1996.
-The biggest change to the vehicle over the previous generation was its actual size, as it was now rolling on a larger body frame.
+Besides looks, the biggest change to the vehicle over the previous generation was its actual size, as it was now rolling on a larger body frame.
 The van received some updated tech too.
 Power sliding doors and a power hatch were now optional.
 They could be opened with the push of a button from inside the van or with the use of a fob.